brazilianscriptguy/PowerShell-codes-for-Windows-Server-Administrators/BlueTeam-Tools/EventLogMonitoring/README.md

     Analyzes Active Directory object changes and deletions (Event IDs 5136, 5137, and 5141), generating a CSV report for auditing AD modifications.

 11. **EventIDs1074-6006-6008-6013-SystemRestarts.ps1**
-    Retrieves details on normal system restarts and unexpected shutdowns (Event ID 6008) into a CSV file, aiding in the diagnosis of system instability.
+    Retrieves details on normal system restarts and unexpected shutdowns (Event ID 6008) into a CSV file, aiding in diagnosing system instability.

 12. **EventLogFiles-MigratorTool.ps1**
     Manages Windows Server Event Log files by reorganizing, moving, and resizing them for optimized accessibility and storage efficiency.